sarahciston/codingcare/posts/guide.md

 We may know about the same things and understand it differently.

+>"There must be an ongoing recognition that [...] everyone contributes.
+These contributions are resources." –bell hooks

 ### Remember no one knows everything

 Tell us something you know about!
 Tell us something you'd like to learn!